Ayuei/websocket-relay-rs/README.md

 # websocket-relay-rs
-Relay to multiple clients from a parent websocket
+Relay to multiple child clients from a parent websocket

 # Building
 `cargo build --release`